-Cultural touchpoints: Nintendo’s dedicated music app underlines its cross-entertainment future
+Cultural touchpoints: Nintendo’s music app underlines its cross-entertainment future

 Nintendo is at the forefront of the cross-entertainment trend.
-Alongside its console games and hardware, Nintendo’s strategy encompasses theme parks, film (including the billion-dollar-grossing Super Mario movie), mobile apps, toys, merch, and even alarm clocks.
-But everything leads back to the core gaming brand.
+Alongside console games and hardware, Nintendo’s strategy spans theme parks, Hollywood (including the billion-dollar-grossing Super Mario movie), mobile, toys, merch, and even alarm clocks.

-Yet, fans had been on forums and Reddit asking for an official way to listen to Nintendo tunes for years.
-Nintendo finally relented in 2024, but – as always – has done things a little differently.
+Yet, fans had been on forums and Reddit asking for an official path to listen to Nintendo tunes for years.
+Nintendo has finally given in but – as always – has done things a little differently.

-The dedicated Nintendo Music on Android and iOS is exclusively for paid Switch Online subscribers.
-It currently offers soundtracks from 25 Nintendo games.
+The dedicated Nintendo Music on Android and iOS, available exclusively for paid Switch Online subscribers, offers soundtracks from 25 Nintendo games (with more to come).

 Nintendo Music continues Nintendo’s cross-media story, perhaps pointing to a future Nintendo Video app – or even something more.